100 Influential Records by Black Artists

 It is the blueprint.

-From 1927 to today, Black artists have shaped the rhythm, structure, innovation, and emotional language of American music — and global sound.
+Black artists have shaped the rhythm, structure, innovation, and emotional language of American music and global sound.
 Blues became rock.
 Gospel became soul.
 Funk became hip-hop.
 House became pop.
 Country circled back home.

 We host the story here.
 Platforms are simply how you listen.
 We provide listening links for accessibility.
-If you prefer not to use a specific streaming service, use the companion guide to search and listen in the way that aligns with your values.
-The purpose lives here — in context, lineage, and reflection.
+Please feel free to listen in the way that aligns with your values.

 A Letter from Kristan